bplmaps/lmec-main-site/content/articles/scott-markley-interview.md

 **Ian Spangler**: Scott, thanks for joining me today to discuss your work with this dataset.
 First, could you describe what your dataset is, and how it's different from the spatial data available through the *Mapping Inequality* project?

-**Scott Markley**: Researchers at *Mapping Inequality* have made HOLC neighborhood grade data  publicly available in shapefile and GeoJSON format.
-However, the field notes used to assign risk grades—--available as scanned documents for most cities in their “area description” sheets on *Mapping Inequality*’s [website](https://dsl.richmond.edu/panorama/redlining/)--—remain virtually unusable for statistical analysis.
+**Scott Markley**: Researchers at *Mapping Inequality* have made HOLC neighborhood grade data publicly available in Shapefile and GeoJSON format.
+However, the field notes used to assign risk grades---available as scanned documents for most cities in their “area description” sheets on *Mapping Inequality*’s [website](https://dsl.richmond.edu/panorama/redlining/)---remain virtually unusable for statistical analysis.

 I converted eight of the most consequential variables from 129 cities into an accessible and analyzable tabular format.
 These include the Black population percentage, “foreign-born” population percentage and group, family income, occupation class, average building age, home repair status, and mortgage availability.

 **IS**: What made you interested in HOLC maps, redlining, and working with those in a geographic information system (GIS)?